Potential Host Sites

-The overall goal of CSU STEM VISTA is to increase student success in STEM, at the college and/or K-12 level, through participation in HIPs.
-The program focuses on increasing the pursuit, persistence, and graduation rates of traditionally underrepresented students in STEM.
+In partnership with the Corporation for National and Community Service, the overall goal of CSU STEM VISTA is to increase student success in STEM, at the college and/or K-12 level, through participation in engaging, hands-on learning experiences, such as service learning, internships, learning communities, and undergraduate research, referred to as high-impact practices (HIPs).
+The program focuses on increasing the pursuit, persistence, and graduation rates of women, low-income, first generation, and students of color.

 What can a CSU STEM VISTA member do for your STEM department or college?

 Below are just a few examples CSU STEM VISTA capacity building activities: